Red Onion State Prison: Hunger strike

 On May 22, 2012, inmates in Red Onion began a hunger strike to bring "abusive prison conditions to light".
 The prisoners said: "Regardless of sexual preference, gang affiliation, race and religion, there are only two classes at this prison: the oppressor and the oppressed.
 We the oppressed are coming together.
 We're considered rival gang members, but now we're coming together as revolutionaries.
 We're tired of being treated like animals."
-Inmates issued ten demands including "fully cooked food", "unrestricted access to complaint and grievance forms", "an adequate standard of living", and "adequate medical care".
+Inmates issued 10 demands including "fully cooked food", "unrestricted access to complaint and grievance forms", "an adequate standard of living", and "adequate medical care".

 Red Onion officials stated that the hunger strike ended within a week.
 Supporters of the strikers challenged these reports and contended that the prison has taken pains to isolate and silence strike leaders in order to discourage communication with the outside world.

+Self-immolations

+On May 25, 2022, DeAndre Gordon self-immolated in order to be transferred to a different prison due to racism and other abuses he suffered.
+He sustained 3rd degree burns to his leg.

+On September 15, 2024, Ekong Eshiet and Trayvon Brown, two black inmates at Red Onion State Prison, set themselves on fire while in solitary confinement to demand an end to the unbearable isolation, racism, and brutality.
+Both survived.
+According to Eshiet's mother in an interview after the incident, "Officers have withheld [Eshiet's] medication, spit in his food, taken his lifeline to the outside world, his tablet, violated his Quran, and used racial slurs," Ekong, himself, appeared on a PrisonRadio show where he revealed his reasons why he self-immolated.

+Two other men, Demetrius Wallace and Charles Coleman, stated they burned themselves in 2024.
+The former wrote, "Lastly on August (sic "Aug") 23, 2024 while being housed in solitary confinement being arrested and threatened by several prison officials, being denied showers and given trays with no food on them...
+I set the top of my foot on fire in desperation to get off the compound and have something done about what I was going through.
+This caused me to receive third-degree burns and undergo two surgeries and receive a skin graft."